Kyrgyzstan: A Comprehensive Overview of the Dairy Industry

 - 2024: Exports of milk and cream from Kyrgyzstan decreased by 14% in the first nine months.

-Kyrgyzstan also noted a shift in coffee import patterns in 2024, reducing imports from Brazil while increasing supplies from Colombia and Kazakhstan, hinting at changing preferences and logistical strategies.
+Kyrgyzstan also noted a shift in coffee import patterns in 2024, reducing imports from Brazil while increasing supplies from Colombia and Kazakhstan.

 Sources: National Statistical Committee of Kyrgyzstan, Kyrgyz Ministry of Agriculture, Local Dairy Cooperatives